Nageswar-Sahoo/EMLO4_HYDRA/README.md

 ![image](https://github.com/user-attachments/assets/77ebcd25-01bc-434a-8820-b3ca92e31e7f)

-As LitServe queues requests for a specified duration and processes them collectively, we observe a slight improvement in performance in terms of Requests per Second and memory usage.
+As LitServe queues requests for a specified duration and processes them collectively, we observe a slight improvement in performance in terms of Requests per Second and CPU usage.

 Example: